kubenext/lissio/docs/plugins/content/docs/writing-plugins.md

 ## Module Path

-Currently Octant creates a non-configurable base path for your plugin that is derived from the name of the plugin.
+Currently Lissio creates a non-configurable base path for your plugin that is derived from the name of the plugin.

     /content/plugin-name